paulmillr/ostio/README.md

-# Ostio

-This is a [Backbone + Chaplin](http://chaplinjs.org) implementation of the [Ostio front-end](https://github.com/paulmillr/ostio).

----
+# Ost.io.
+Backbone + Chaplin

 >Your open-source talks place.

-Ostio ("open-source talks") is a forum for open-source projects and the best place for discussing project stuff with other users.
+[Ost.io](http://ost.io) ("open-source talks") is a forum for open-source projects and the best place for discussing project stuff with other users.
 It is tightly integrated with GitHub.
 The main ostio mission is to replace mailing lists.

+Ost.io apps are [TodoMVC](http://todomvc.com)-like set of example applications, which hopes to offer more complex apps.

+We think example app should be:

+1. Real-world.
+Ost.io support forum will be self-hosted.
+Ost.io is already used by popular open-source projects.
+2. Complex.
+TodoMVC is simple, but does not show advanced framework features.
+3. Useful besides its main purpose.

+This is a [Backbone.js](http://backbonejs.org) + [Chaplin](http://chaplinjs.org) implementation of the [Ostio front-end](https://github.com/paulmillr/ostio).

+---

 [![](http://brunch.io/images/screenshots/ostio.png)](http://ost.io/paulmillr)